natmaleclachowska/natmaleclachowska/README.md

 # 👋 Hi, I’m Natalia Malec-Lachowska

 ### About me
-I’m a **QA Engineer** with a strong analytical and project background, transitioning into software testing after several years of close collaboration with IT, UX and business teams.
+I’m a **QA Specialist** with a strong analytical and project background, transitioning into software testing after several years of close collaboration with IT, UX and business teams.
 I focus on **manual and API testing** and I’m expanding into **test automation**.
 I value accuracy, logical thinking and detail orientation, and I’m driven by continuous improvement and knowledge sharing.

 ---